Five Tips to Save for Multiple Financial Goals at Once

 Automation ensures that savings accounts will continue to grow, even if we don’t see to it every month.
 This also helps reduce the likelihood you opt out of putting money toward saving and instead use it to cover other expenses.

 Paying bills electronically can reduce paperwork and help avoid late payments.
 For recurring bills — mortgage, utilities, car payments, etc. — consider arranging for automatic payments.
 Many companies allow customers to pay recurring bills automatically with their checking account or credit card.
-Or you can use your bank or credit union’s online bill payment service.
+You can also use your bank or credit union’s online bill payment service.

 High-yield savings accounts can also help you more easily make progress toward goals.
 These accounts typically pay more in interest each month compared to traditional savings accounts.